From the moment you decide to remodel or build, it’s only natural to ask, “how long will this take”?

 Once we start construction, we will work as fast as we can to ensure that you move back into your new space as soon as possible.

-Most of our construction projects are in Dubuque where the owner built his reputation in the commercial and residential building arena.
+Most of our construction projects are in Dubuque, where the owner built his reputation in the commercial and residential building arena.
 We have been serving residents and business owners in the area under our shingle as sub-contractors for 20 years.
-We recently re-entered the market as a General Contracting firm aiming to help a more significant number of people.
+We re-entered the market as a General Contracting firm in 2017 to help a more significant number of people.
 Dubuque is our home.

 A General Contractor is the primary person responsible for all of the work at the construction site, including work performed by the subcontractors.
 The General Contractor oversees all work while verifying that it is installed as detailed in the drawings, defined by the building codes, and ensures all work meets industry standards.

 People choose to remodel for different purposes.
-You may choose to remodel if you like where you live, but your home does not have everything you want or need from it.
-You may also remodel if all of your kids have grown up and left the home to live their own lives.
-Some of the rooms and other features might have been built for their convenience and since these features are no longer needed, remodeling makes sense.
+You may elect to renovate if you like where you live, but your home does not have everything you want or need from it.
+Many remodel once the kids have grown up and left the house or some of the rooms and other features built for their convenience, and since these features are no longer needed, remodeling makes sense.

 You might be interested in remodeling but have no idea of what you want and where you want it done.
-You can visit our INSPIRATION GALLERY and take a look at improvements others have opted for.
-We recommend a visit to HOUZ®.
+You can visit our INSPIRATION GALLERY and take a look at improvements others have selected.or.
+We recommend a visit to HOUZZ®.
 They have more than 16 Million Home Improvement Photos.
 After this, you can acquire some ideas, jot them down and call to arrange a meeting with us.

 The remodeling process varies from one house to another.
 We can give you an estimate of the cost of the various items that need to be purchased.
 We cater to the things that you need before considering your wants.
-After the needs have been budgeted for, we’ll work with you to squeeze in the wants to ensure that nothing goes over the budget.
+After your needs have been budgeted, we’ll work with you to include your wants to ensure that nothing goes over the budget.

-If and when you select us to handle your renovation, and we come to agreement on various project design and cost estimates we recommend a thorough home inspection.
+If and when you select us to handle your renovation, and we come to an agreement on various project design and cost estimates, we recommend a thorough home inspection.
 That should help limit any surprises that may arise after we get started.

 We can then decide on when the project should start and estimate the completion date.
 Communication is essential.

 Yes, you can make changes along the way.
-We will provide you with a schedule that illustrates what decisions need to be made and when.
-It is critical to the project's success for you to make your decisions early to avoid delays in the schedule.
+We will provide you with a schedule that illustrates what decisions need to be completed and when.
+It is critical to the project's success to make your decisions early to avoid delays in the schedule.

-For example, if you want custom windows that take 8 weeks to deliver we need to order them at least 10 weeks in advance of the scheduled installation date to assure that the whole order is received without errors or damages.
+For example, if you want custom windows that take eight weeks to deliver, we need to order them at least ten weeks before the scheduled installation date to ensure that the whole order arrives without errors or damages.

-As your General Contractor I will be there every day to make sure my standards are adhered to and everything is built according to the agreed upon design.
-I will communicate to you about every move that the team is making so that you’re always in the know.
-They will be there to answer any question that you may have regarding construction.
+As your General Contractor, I am on-site every day, ensuring our standards maintained and everything built as agreed.
+I will communicate with you about every move that the team is making so that you’re always in the know.
+They will be there to answer any questions that you may have regarding construction.
 You can always ask them to make any relevant changes.
 Some may be the scope of their authority, some not.
-In any event it will be their responsibility, not yours, to reach me.
+In any event, it will be their responsibility, not yours, to reach me.

-We typically discourage the homeowners from managing parts of the project on their own.
+We discourage homeowners from managing parts of the project on their own.
 The reason you hired a General Contractor in the first place is to control the project, manage your expectations, and manage the budget.
-Most often the owner will pick out materials and products; however, procurement and installation of these items should be left to professionals for installation.
+Most often, the owner will pick out materials and products; however, procurement and installation of these items should be left to professionals for installation.

 We build just about anything you need.
 Whether it’s a kitchen or the whole house, we are here to meet your needs and exceed your expectations.
 We specialize in new home construction and large projects like home additions.
 Some of our most challenging projects result from age and neglect.
 CLICK HERE to watch us work as we replace the roof on a home built in 1870.

-To protect valuable items from dust, we mount a clear plastic wall in every part that needs to be protected from the dust.
+To protect valuable items from dust, we mount a transparent plastic wall in every part that needs to be protected from the dust.
 Only the area under construction is exposed.
-Most of the dust will be contained within that area.
+Most of the dust is contained within that area.
 It will be the only place in disarray.
-We clean up after ourselves daily and work to keep the rest of your home dust free.
+We clean up after ourselves daily and work to keep the rest of your home dust-free.
 We do everything possible to limit the disruption so you can carry on with “normal” activities during construction.

 Absolutely!
-We will remove all the debris and remove all the materials that are not supposed to be there to make certain that you are satisfied with the entire job.
+We will remove all the debris and remove all the materials that are not supposed to be there to make sure that you are satisfied with the entire job.
 We guarantee that you will not end up trying to clean the work area with tools not suitable for construction clean-up.
-The equipment that we use during and post construction professional.
+We use equipment intended for professional construction clean-up.
 We want you as happy with the clean-up as you will be with the quality of our work.